 The top two most COVID-19-afflicted African countries also happen to be the same two countries that have the highest rates of meat consumption.
 For perspective, the odds that the same 2 out of 54 countries would be randomly selected twice is about 0.001%.

 Also worth noting — neither of them (South Africa nor Gabon) are among the top five most densely populated countries in Africa.
+Their rates of COVID-19 spread are much lower.

-Answers in Gabon and Nigeria
+Answers in Gabon and Nigerian COVID-19 spread patterns

 Gabon is a small, Sub-saharan African nation of around 2 million people.
-On the COVID-19 test positive density map, it seems strangely singled out compared to surrounding African countries.
+On the COVID-19 spread test positive density map, it seems strangely singled out compared to surrounding African countries.

 A 2016 release by Oxford Business Group estimated that between 180,000–200,000 people had visited Gabon that year.
 That’s small dice compared to fellow African nation Nigeria, who’s airports handled 2.2 million arrivals in 2019.